QuantumBA/tcomb-form-native-builder-components/README.md

   - **chipContainer**: style of the *chip* button
   - **rootElement**: style of the *chip* buttons wrapper container

-### File
+### Files

-Open a platform native file selector, and give an URI to operate with it.
+Open a platform native file selector to select one or several files, and give an URI to operate with them.

 - style
   - **formGroup**: style of the wrapper container